-This portion of your credit score is relatively self explanatory and unfortunately, not a whole lot you can do to improve this portion quickly.
+This portion of your credit score is relatively self-explanatory and unfortunately, not a whole lot you can do to improve this portion quickly.
 In general, a longer credit history will increase your credit score.
 However, that doesn’t mean that just because you haven’t been using credit for a long time you can’t have a high credit score.

 10% Credit Mix

 Your credit score is based on the complexity of your credit accounts.
-It will consider, credit cards, retail accounts, installment loans, finance company accounts and mortgage loans.
+It will consider, credit cards, retail accounts, installment loans, finance company accounts, and mortgage loans.
 Having all or some of these types of accounts can improve your credit score as long as they have been managed and paid for properly.
 Depending on your credit history, your credit score will consider the total number of accounts you have.
 Having too much credit can put a potential borrower at risk.
 Manage your cards responsibility and avoid opening too many new lines of credit in a short period of time.

 10% New Credit

 More frequently than ever, consumers are shopping for new credit.
 However, opening several new credit accounts in a short period of time is a red flag to your credit report as it represents greater risk.
-Your FICO score will take into consideration how many new accounts you have by the type of account and how rapidly they we all opened.
+Your FICO score will take into consideration how many new accounts you have by the type of account and how rapidly they were all opened.
 A diverse credit portfolio is beneficial when done over time and managed closely.